 Architect a Common Worksurface for all SOC Team Members

 Modern security operations require all members of the SOC team to have a common worksurface.
 Customers, like Intel, have created a common worksurface within the Splunk platform by combining people, technology and data.
 This single-source of truth reduced the number of consoles to perform analysis, allowing for faster detection, response and remediation.
-From threat hunting to vulnerability management, all SOC team members benefit from search capabilities, visualizations, and more advanced capabilities like automation.
+From threat hunting to application vulnerability management, all SOC team members benefit from search capabilities, visualizations, and more advanced capabilities like automation.

 By centralizing data collection for analysis, customers gain critical business insights beyond security.
 These insights can be operationalized for different teams, allowing analysts to effectively monitor, analyze and investigate for security, uptime, performance and access.
 To increase the effectiveness of detections, Splunk customers can take advantage of the Common Information Model (CIM), which provides a predictable field schema regardless of data source and helps standardize fields when onboarding data.